y-oshua/CR03-MusicFestival/README.md

 This project consists of a landing page and a reviews page.
-Plan HTML, CSS, and JS were used.
+Plain HTML, CSS, and JS were used.

-To view the pages simply clone this repo then open index.html into your browser.
+To view the pages simply clone this repo then open index.html / reviews.html into your browser.

 This project was done as a solution to a end of the week project during my fullstack coure at code factory.